mitxela/kicad-round-tracks/README.md

 certain tracks, you can draw an approximate <br>
 curve with free-angle tracks to achieve this.

-## Todo
-- Limit minimum angle between tracks, to avoid unnecessary subdivisions
-- In KiCad 6, the undo history state is broken when the plugin runs.
-A single tap of Ctrl+Z should undo the rounding.

 ## Installation
 Now available from the Plugin and Content manager.